RACING & SCORING RULES

 11. Riders may be assisted (mechanically – tube, air, etc…) by a team member, a rider from another team, or neutral support.
 However, the rider who starts the lap must complete the lap.

-13. TEAM timing chip will be in a strap for you to exchange with your teammates.
-It is disposable
+13. MTB TEAM timing chip will be in a disposable strap for you to exchange with your teammates.
+ROAD TEAMS will all have a number plate.

 15. From dusk until daylight, at least 1 lit white headlight & 1 lit red taillight are required for all riders on the road and trail courses.
 If this is not followed, you will be asked to correct the situation &/or excluded from the course until lighting is proper & checked by race officials, or daylight becomes present.
 Keep extra batteries at your camp.
 Neutral charging stations are available.

 16. Racers are not required to have a support crew in the camp area.
-However, all rider support crews that are present should utilize Juniper or Hackberry/Chinaberry camp areas.
+However, all rider support crews that are present should utilize Juniper or Chinaberry/Soapberry areas.

-17. Rider pit areas are available in Juniper (ROAD) & Chinaberry (MTB) parking lots & are first come first serve.
-Solo Road riders may set up pit area may set up along the road near Juniper but must be off of the road.
+17. Rider pit areas are available in Juniper (ROAD) & Chinaberry/Soapberry (MTB) parking lots & are first come first serve.
+Solo Road riders may set up pit area along the road near Juniper but must be off of the road.
 Additionally, when a rider stops at their pit, they must not impede other riders.

-18. Crew manned vehicles are strictly forbidden to direct follow or aid their racer on the race course (including the 100-mile road loop).
+18. Crew manned vehicles are strictly forbidden to direct follow or aid their road racer on the 100-mile road loop.
 They may meet their rider(s) at the designated rest stops on the 100-mile road loop & provide any aid or service there.
+No crew vehicle may assist riders on the 5 mile loop inside the canyon.

 23. Please SLOW DOWN in the timing & pit areas – This is a Neutral Area & there will be people milling around.